gabriel-quina/badc/readme.md

 simple things, maybe not important for many other sim programmers, make a wrold of difference. http://www.il2sturmovik.com

-Second I will thanks to all makers of online wars previous tu bellum.
-I start to play several online wars and after that,  based on what those proyect offers and what they lack bellum become an idea to offer the best of online wars plus new unique feratures.
+Second I will thanks to all makers of online wars previous to bellum.
+I start to play several online wars and after that,  based on what those projects offers and what they lack bellum become an idea to offer the best of online wars plus new unique feratures.
 I cant say bellum archived that, but what we have in belllum proved not to be so bad.
 Special thanks for Starshow (VEF1 and VEF2 maker), and to VOW team.
-I realy know how much time and efforts are need to make those proyects. http://www.vef2.net and http://www.vow-hq.com
+I realy know how much time and efforts are need to make those projects

 I have to mention Jiri Fojtasek for his great online lobby.
 He is creator of HyperLobby, where our campaing runs.  http://hyperfighter.jinak.cz

 Special thanks to Pirx (88.IAP_Pirx pirx@88-iap.de) for allow use his plane table.
-All his work on colection historic planes usage is exelent. http://www.yogysoft.de/VEFII/pdt.htm
+All his work on colection historic planes usage is exelent. http://www.yogysoft.de/

 Now is time to thanks III/JG52_Meyer, for so many conversations we have speaking about new feartures for bellum.
 Many of the base options we have in bellum are there because he pointed to me.
-With hose ideas bellum started as a proyect and become public on SG1 squadron forums.
-Here i got the suport needed on SG1_Gunkan to this proyect keep moving.
+With those ideas bellum started as a project and become public on SG1 squadron forums.
+Here i got the suport needed on SG1_Gunkan to this project keep moving.
 You know, he saw the light.

 After that, Bellum was developed in spanish comunity, and here a very important work was done by several squadrons, helping me to find bugs, to make new options, making